DevExpress/testcafe/docs/articles/documentation/recipes/integrations/test-websites-that-use-recaptcha.md

 ## reCAPTCHA v2

-Use the following test keys that generate the `No CAPTCHA` response and make all verification requests pass:
+Use the following test keys that generate the `No CAPTCHA` response and pass all verification requests:

 **Site key**: `6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI`
 **Secret key**: `6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe`